 Butterflies Soar in San Diego Schools

-By guest author Arlene Keeyes, member of The Butterfly Project’s Education Team
+By guest author Arlene Keeyes, member of The Butterfly Project’s Education Team (a 2019 update)

-This year has seen some new and exciting changes for The Butterfly Project’s Education Team, consisting of Co-Founder and lead teacher, Jan Landau, Arlene Keeyes, Sonia Fox-Ohlbaum, and Judi Gottschalk.
+This year has seen some new and exciting changes for The Butterfly Project’s Education Team, consisting of Co-Founder and lead teacher, Jan Landau, along with educators Arlene Keeyes, Sonia Fox-Ohlbaum, and Judi Gottschalk.
 First, we have brought in several new speakers, originating from our Speakers Bureau.
-Next, we have experienced a significant increase classroom and other presentations by the Education Team.
+Next, we have experienced a significant increase in classroom and other presentations by the Education Team.
 Lastly, we were filmed by Ron and Karen Cook of Ron Cook Media.

-During this last year a Speakers Bureau was established to bring in other Second-Generation Children of Holocaust survivors to join the Education Team in sharing their family’s personal stories with students in the classroom.
+During this last year a Speakers Bureau was established to bring in other Second-Generation Children of Holocaust Survivors to join the Education Team in sharing their family’s personal stories with students in the classroom.
 This has been a successful addition to our program.
 We want extend our sincere thanks for a job well done to, Jack Morgenstern, Karen Levenson, Esther Hogue, and Josh Wortman.
 Their help is much appreciated!

 Education Team in the Classroom